ricomoss/python-april-2014/class4/README.md

 Classes
 -----------------

 The most fundamental concept in Python are classes.
 Classes are what defines objects in Python - and everything in Python is an object.
 Using classes we're able to define functionality that can all fit within a single namespace and be used in a modular fashion.
 Functions are used within classes to help accomplish modularity.
 When a function is within a class it is called a ``method``.
-The term method isn't anything special - it's just a way of distinguishing that a function is property of a class rather than stand-alone.
+The term method isn't anything special - it's just a way of distinguishing that a function is a property of a class rather than stand-alone.

 Classes are very powerful and provide the flexibility needed to build current enterprise level projects.
 Designing code with classes is called Object Oriented Design (OOD).
 Using classes in your programming is called Object Oriented Programming (OOP).